AlphaBytez/STING-CE-Docs/content/en/docs/bee-features/ollama-model-setup.md

 - Ollama models are loaded into memory when used
 - Ensure you have sufficient RAM (8GB+ recommended)
 - Models are automatically unloaded when idle

+For Apple Silicon and NVIDIA GPU acceleration, see the [Hardware Acceleration Guide](/docs/administration/hardware-acceleration-guide/).

 ## Using Your Models